 - Problems with charging, turning on, or a frozen screen.

 - Trouble getting Internet or cell signal.

-You can file a claim for a Project Fi device protection replacement if your device experienced accidental damage from handling.
+You can file a claim for a Google Fi device protection replacement if your device experienced accidental damage from handling.
 Examples of accidental damage include when your phone:

 - Was dropped and stopped working.